grant-britchford/truants-car-club/README.md

 IMPROVEMENTS

-I would like to add a map to the bottom of the events page with pins in to show excat location of the events and to show the charity run route so the general public know where the cars are heading to and which towns and cities their going thhrough.
+I would like to add a map to the bottom of the events page with pins in to show the exact location of the events and to show the charity run route so the general public know where the cars are heading to and which towns and cities they're going through.